WenhongQiu/DLA_SD_simulation_code_NC_Submission/README.md

 # DLA-SD Simulation Code
-The Jupyter python code for the simulation of growth of stromatolite via Diffusion Limited Aggregation couple with Surface Diffusion
+The Jupyter python code for the simulation of growth of stromatolite via Diffusion Limited Aggregation coupled with Surface Diffusion

-Run in Jupyternotebook with python 3.7 and some necessary package of numpy, matplotlib, copy and tqdm.
+Pls run the python code in Jupyternotebook with python 3.7 and some necessary package of numpy, matplotlib, copy and tqdm.
+Install and run the code in following steps:

 Bash
 pip install numpy matplotlib tqdm